andrewasfa/booter/README.md

 ## Get started
 ### Server
 1. Clone or download the repository.
-2. Go to the server directory, install NodeJS modules.
+2. Go to the server directory, install NodeJS modules. `cd server`
-3. Start the NodeJS server
+3. Start the NodeJS server `npm start`
 4. Navigate to *http://localhost:3005* and type your commands (make sure client is ready)

 ### Client